Ford Van Leasing

 Ford’s van range is based around the Transit brand, with four main models on offer.
 The Fiesta-based Transit Courier targets the market for small, city-based vans and comes with a choice of 1.5-litre diesel or 1.0-litre petrol EcoBoost powerplants.
 Next up is the Focus-based Transit Connect, aimed at operators who need a bit more loading flexibility.
 Here, a load-through hatch in the bulkhead and a fold-flat passenger seat enable long loads up to 3.0m (L1) and 3.4m (L2) to be safely carried in the vehicle.
 In addition, a multi-fold dual passenger seat enables van models to carry up to three people in the cab.
 Engine-wise, most Transit Connect customers choose a 1.5 TDCi diesel – there’s a choice of 75, 100 and 120PS outputs.

 If you need a larger mid-sized van, Ford will direct you to its Transit Custom, now improved with more efficient EcoBlue diesel engines.
-There are several hundred Transit Custom derivatives from which to choose, with most being centred on the Panel Van bodystyle.
+There are several hundred Transit Custom derivatives from which to choose, with most being centred around the Panel Van bodystyle.
 Adding people to the packaging mix means you might want to look at the Double-Cab-in-Van bodystyle with its extra rearward seats in front of the load bay.
 Or, if you want to give the whole space over to the carriage of people, there's a 9-seater Kombi minibus.